CRC-FONDA/geoflow/README.md

 check out their [documentation](https://www.nextflow.io/docs/latest/index.html) or [training material](https://training.seqera.io/).

-TODO: Does the following paragraph, especially the last sentence, hold true?

-In more recent development, I tried to consolidate some processes, which were previously separated, into one.
-For example, the `mask` and `scale` processes are now combined into one.
-While these two processes are distinct content-wise, it may be beneficial to keep them together since the steps are tightly coupled, and it could allow for storage space savings when running the workflow on Kubernetes: Only the *final* output (i.e. the scaled raster images) would be written to the `PersistentVolumeClaims` (only relevant if you execute the workflow on Kubernetes!).

-The separate files are not deleted, yet.
-In the future, it may be desirable to let the user decide how they want these two steps to be executed.
+At the time of writing, the processes for masking and scaling the reflectance files are consolidated into a single Nextflow process definition (`mask_and_scale`).
+There exist separated versiones (`mask` and `scale`) which are currently unused but where not removed to allow for easier switching between both approaches in the developing phase.

 It's possible to configure which flags produced by FORCE should be used for a bit mask creation.
 For more information, see [here](https://force-eo.readthedocs.io/en/latest/howto/qai.html#quality-bits-in-force).

-:warning: When using cached results, unexpected results have been observed where files were processed more than once and thus violate assumptions concerning metadata or errors in various python scripts occurred.
+:warning: When using cached results, unexpected results have been observed with files being processed more than once and thus violate assumptions concerning metadata or errors in various python scripts occurred.

 ### Local Execution

 To in invoke the workflow locally, run the following command form inside the cloned repository.

-TODO: add download and *pre-processing* of LUCAS as well.
+It is assumed that all data required (FORCE datacube, LUCAS data) is present.

 ```bash
 nextflow run -c nextflow.config -profile local main.nf